 What are some things to do in San Antonio when it’s raining?

 Visit a few of the city’s many museums.
-Favorites include the San Antonio Museum of Art, the Witte Museum, and the McNay Art Museum.
+The San Antonio Museum of Art, the Witte Museum, and the McNay Art Museum are favorites.

 What are the best tourist attractions in San Antonio?